microsoftgraph/microsoft-graph-docs-contrib/concepts/metered-api-overview.md

 - Customer data ownership: Customer data belongs to the customer.
 Learn more about how [Microsoft categorizes customer data](https://www.microsoft.com/trust-center/privacy/customer-data-definitions).
 - Reasonable access: The service provides access to customer content, within [defined limits](throttling-limits.md).

 Metering some APIs helps to ensure the health of the current and future Microsoft Graph ecosystem by balancing platform access and cost.
-In the event that a Microsoft Graph API that is included with user subscription licenses becomes metered, that will be a non-backwards compatible change and follow the [versioning, support, and breaking change policies for Microsoft Graph](versioning-and-support.md).
+In the event that a Microsoft Graph API that is included with user subscription licenses becomes metered, that would be a non-backwards compatible change and would follow the [versioning, support, and breaking change policies for Microsoft Graph](versioning-and-support.md).

 ## API categories and metering
 Microsoft Graph APIs fall into three categories, and metering may apply based on the category of the API.